Use the General page of the Settings/Preferences dialog to configure the editor behaviour and customize its view.

 Recent file limit

-In this text box, specify how many file names can be included in the list of recent files.
+In this field, specify how many file names can be included in the list of recent files.

 Copy as rich text by default